Next engagement: December 8, 10a.m-2p.m., Winston Salem State University

 Ann Vaughan Hammond and Peggy Vaughan, daughter and daughter-in-law, of Dorothy Vaughan who was Langley Research Center’s first African American manager, Dr. Jamila Simpson, assistant dean for academic programs, student diversity and engagement for the College of Sciences at N.C.
 State University, and Dr. Stephani Page, biochemist/biophysicist in the department of pharmacology at the University of North Carolina at Chapel Hill, will speak in a panel discussion on what it’s like to be a leader in their field as well as how we can help expand diversity in STEM education.

 'Hidden No More' will consist of five speaking engagements around the state, beginning with The University of North Carolina at Pembroke on Nov.
-11, 10 a.m.
-This event is free and open to the public but registration is required.
-Register Here.
-Our second engagement will be at Winston Salem State University on December 8 from 10 a.m.-2 p.m.
+11. Our second engagement will be at Winston Salem State University on December 8 from 10 a.m.-2 p.m.
+Learn more here.

 Meet Our Speakers